-- Fast access time
+- Fast access time :

-30 ns to 55 ns
+35 ns to 55 ns

-25 ns preview for commercial only
+30 ns preliminary for commercial only

-- Wide temperature range : -55 ° to + 125 °C
+- Wide temperature range : -55 °C to +125 °C

-- 67005L low power
+- 67024 L low power

-67005V very low power
+67024 V very low power

+- Separate upper byte and lower byte control for multiplexed bus compatibility

-- Expandable data bus to 16 bits or more using master/slave chip select when using more than one device on chip arbitration logic
+- Expandable data bus to 32 bits or more using master/slave chip select when using more than one device

-Using an array of eight transistors (8T) memory cell and fabricated with the state of the art 1 μ m lithography named SCMOS, the M 67005 combines an extremely low standby supply current (typ = 1.0 μ A) with a fast access time at 35 ns over the full temperature range.
+Using an array of eigh transistors (8T) memory cell and fabricated with the state of the art 1.0 μ lithography named SCMOS, the M 67024 combines an extremely low standby supply current (typ = 1.0 μ A) with a fast access time at 35 ns over the full temperature range.
 All versions offer battery backup data retention capability with a typical power consumption at less than 5 μ W.

-For military/space applications that demand superior levels of performance and reliability the M 67005 is processed according to the methods of the latest revision of the MIL STD 883 (class B or S) and/or ESA SCC 9000.
+For military/space applications that demand superior levels of performance and reliability the M 67024 is processed according to the methods of the latest revision of the MIL STD 883 (class B or S) and/or ESA SCC 9000.

-- Versatile pin select for master or slave : - $-M/\overline{S} = H$ for busy output flag on master $-\overline{M}/S = I$ for busy input flag on slave - INT flag for port to port communication - Full hardware support of semaphore signaling between ports - Fully asynchronous operation from either port - Battery back up operation : 2 V data retention - TTL compatible - Single 5 V \pm 10 % power supply
+- On chip arbitration logic - Versatile pin select for master or slave : - $-M/\overline{S} = H$ for busy output flag on master - $-M/\overline{S} = L$ for busy input flag on slave - INT flag for port to port communication - Full hardware support of semaphore signaling between ports - Fully asynchronous operation from either port - Battery back-up operation : 2 V data retention - TTL compatible - Single 5 V \pm 10 % power supply